jwalanta/whiterabbit/README.md

 ### Connecting to Raspberry Pi

+The 5V and GND pins from the strip can be connected to any 5V and GND pin of Raspberry Pi.
+If there are lots of pixels and you are planning to use the full brightness, you need to connect it to external power source with higher amp.

+The data pin is connected to any GPIO pin with PWM (18 by default).

+See https://learn.adafruit.com/adafruit-neopixel-uberguide for more details about connection and best practices.

-### Displaying
+### Displaying text

+[BDF font](https://en.wikipedia.org/wiki/Glyph_Bitmap_Distribution_Format) files are used to read data for each character.
+Modify the values in `whiterabbit.py` to specify the font file.
+The `MatrixBuffer` class is used to construct the buffer before sending the data to the neopixel strip.
+The `NeopixelWrapper::matrix_to_array()` converts the matrix to serial data.
+If the strips are arranged in a different way than described above, this function has to be adjusted to change the mapping.

+`MatrixBuffer` has helper functions to display character text or character.

+By default, the current time and weather condition is displayed.

+### Scrolling text

+The program also reads fifo file at `/tmp/matrix.fifo`.
+If any line of text is written to it, e.g., `echo 'Hello, World!
+This is a scrolling test' > /tmp/matrix.fifo`, the text is scrolled on the display.
+Once the scroll is done, it goes back to displaying time and weather.

 ## Weather data

 Weather data is from [Wunderground](https://www.wunderground.com/weather/api/d/docs).
 They have a pretty nice api for current weather conditions and daily forecast.
 The free plan is good for 500 calls per day and 10 calls per minute.
 To make a call every 15 minutes, it's sufficient.

 The data is retrieved and stored to a file on disk via cron job.

-## Cron jobs

 Cron jobs look something like this (replace <key> with api key, state and city appropriately)
 ```
 # weather data, every 15 minutes
 */15 * * * * curl 'http://api.wunderground.com/api/<key>/conditions/q/CA/San_Francisco.json' > /var/cache/conditions.json